 How the Goods-Producing Sector's Contribution Has Evolved in One Year

-In March 2016, no positions were added in the manufacturing industry, according to the NER.
+In March 2016, no positions were added in the manufacturing industry, according to the National Employment Report.
 The stagnation in manufacturing and overall struggling goods-producing sector was partially attributable to a strong U.S. dollar and weak global demand for U.S. goods.
 This March, the goods-producing sector added 82,000 jobs, representing 31 percent of total hiring.
 In just one year, this once-struggling sector has overcome adverse trends and is beginning to appear healthy.

 Why Is the Goods-Producing Sector Recovering?